Topological Full Groups of Ample Groupoids with Applications to Graph Algebras

+Hence we establish the equivalence of (1)--(4) mentioned in the beginning of this subsection for graphs satisfying the assumptions of Theorem~\ref{intro:KLCCrigid}.
+In Corollary~\ref{cor:BCW}, we spell out this rigidity result for the associated graph algebras.
-The seminal embedding theorem of Kirchberg~\cite{KP} states that any separable exact (unital) $C^*$-algebra embeds (unitally) into the Cuntz algebra $\mathcal{O}_2$.
-In particular, this means that any graph $C^*$-algebra $C^*(E)$, where $E$ is a countable graph, embeds into $\mathcal{O}_2$.
-The latter, being the universal $C^*$-algebra generated by two orthogonal isometries, can be canonically identified with a graph $C^*$-algebra.
-Namely, the graph $C^*$-algebra of the graph $E_2$ consisting of a single vertex with two loops.

-In~\cite{BS}, Brownlowe and Sørensen show that the Leavitt path algebra $L_R(E)$, over any commutative unital ring $R$, embeds into $L_R(E_2)$---the algebraic analog of $\mathcal{O}_2$.
+Our final main result is an embedding theorem for ample groupoids---inspired by embedding theorems for \mbox{$C^*$-algebras} and Leavitt path algebras.
+The seminal embedding theorem of Kirchberg~\cite{KP} states that any separable exact (unital) \mbox{$C^*$-algebra} embeds (unitally) into the Cuntz algebra $\mathcal{O}_2$.
+In particular, this means that any graph \mbox{$C^*$-algebra} $C^*(E)$, where~$E$ is a countable graph, embeds into $\mathcal{O}_2$.
+The latter, being the universal \mbox{$C^*$-algebra} generated by two orthogonal isometries, can be canonically identified with a graph \mbox{$C^*$-algebra}.
+Namely, the graph \mbox{$C^*$-algebra} of the graph $E_2$ which consists of a single vertex with two loops.
+In~\cite{BS}, Brownlowe and Sørensen show that the Leavitt path algebra $L_R(E)$, where $E$ is any countable graph and $R$ any commutative unital ring, embeds into $L_R(E_2)$---the algebraic analog of $\mathcal{O}_2$.
 An inspection of their proof reveals that this embedding also maps the canonical diagonal subalgebra $D_R(E)$ into $D_R(E_2)$.
-As a consequence, Kirchberg's embedding for the graph $C^*$-algebras may then also be taken to be diagonal preserving (with respect to the diagonal\footnote{Technically, this is a Cartan subalgebra in the sense of Renault, not a $C^*$-diagonal in the sense of Kumjian.
-But it's common to refer to it as ``the diagonal'' in a graph $C^*$-algebra.} in $\mathcal{O}_2$ coming from the identification with $C^*(E_2)$).
+As a consequence, Kirchberg's embedding for the graph \mbox{$C^*$-algebras} may then also be taken to be diagonal preserving---with respect to the diagonal\footnote{Technically, this is a Cartan subalgebra in the sense of Renault, not a \mbox{$C^*$-diagonal} in the sense of Kumjian.
+But it's common to refer to it as ``the diagonal'' in a graph \mbox{$C^*$-algebra}.} in $\mathcal{O}_2$ coming from its identification with $C^*(E_2)$.
 At this point, it starts smelling a bit like groupoids might be lurking about.
-Indeed, inspired by Brownlowe and Sørensens proof, we are able to prove, using the properties of the Germ-functor (see Section~\ref{sec:SpatG}), that the underlying graph groupoid $\mathcal{G}_E$ embeds into the Cuntz groupoid $\mathcal{G}_{E_2}$ (modulo topological obstructions in sense of isolated points).
-We are also able to extend this embedding to all groupoids which are groupoid equivalent (which corresponds to a diagonal preserving Morita equivalence of the ($C^*$-)algebras) to a graph groupoid.
+Indeed, using the properties of the \emph{Germ-functor} (see Section~\ref{sec:SpatG}), we are able to prove that the underlying graph groupoid~$\mathcal{G}_E$ embeds into the Cuntz groupoid $\mathcal{G}_{E_2}$ (modulo topological obstructions in the sense of isolated points).
+Thus, the known embeddings of the graph algebras actually occur at the level of the underlying groupoid models.
+We were also able to extend this embedding result to all groupoids which are groupoid equivalent (or stably isomorphic) to a graph groupoid.
 To the best of the authors' knowledge, this is the first embedding result of its kind for ample groupoids.